Importing into the UK,

 HMRC has provided a detailed GVMS end-to-end guide to help traders use APIs to connect to the platform.
 Through the GVMS API, users can:

-- Finalise a GMR
+Update a GMR

-- Delete a GMR
+Finalise a GMR

 What do I need for a GVMS import?